Radiation Therapy Program - Bachelor of Science Degree in Radiation Therapy

 You can also check out the average first-time pass rate on the American Registry of Radiologic Technologists (ARRT) certifying exam over the past five years by viewing GMercyU's Program Effectiveness document (PDF).

-Consistent with the Mission of Gwynedd Mercy University, it is the goal of the Radiation Therapy Program to offer a career-oriented program that provides moral, social, intellectual, cultural and spiritual development of the individual.
-We believe that it is necessary that our graduates not only view patients as whole persons requiring medical assistance but who will also support them with regard for the dignity of the individual.
-In order to fulfill this belief and philosophy, we offer a fully integrated curriculum in our radiation therapy program that encourages interest in the humanities as well as theory and clinical experience in the current technology of radiation therapy.
-Theory within the concentration is strengthened throughout the radiation therapy program with everyday practical experience that permits the individual to enter the job market immediately following graduation
+Consistent with the Mission of Gwynedd Mercy University, it is the goal of the Radiation Therapy Program to offer a career-oriented program that provides moral, social, intellectual, cultural, and spiritual development of the individual.
+We believe that it is necessary that our graduates not only view patients as whole persons requiring medical assistance, but who will also support them with regard for the dignity of the individual.
+In order to fulfill this belief and philosophy, we offer a fully integrated curriculum that encourages interest in the humanities as well as theory and clinical experience in the current technology of radiation therapy.
+Theory within the concentration is strengthened throughout the program with everyday practical experience that permits the individual to enter the job market immediately following graduation.

-At the completion of the radiation therapy degree, the graduates will demonstrate:
+At the completion of the radiation therapy program, the graduates will demonstrate:

-In addition to general education requirements, radiation therapy majors will complete the following courses:
+In addition to general education requirements, you will complete the following courses:

 Radiation Therapy Courses - 69 Credits